alexisleveratto/OpenCV_Problems/README.md

 ### No. 2 -  OpenCV Guide
 Learning OpenCV isn’t as hard as it used to be.
 And in fact, I’ll go as far as to say studying OpenCV has become significantly easier.

+### No. 3 -  Scan a Document
+Building a document scanner with OpenCV can be accomplished in just three simple steps:
+    Step 1: Detect edges.
+    Step 2: Use the edges in the image to find the contour (outline) representing the piece of paper being scanned.
+    Step 3: Apply a perspective transform to obtain the top-down view of the document.